 You can also add a protein like cooked chicken breast pieces, cubed cooked pork, or thin-sliced cooked flank steak.

 I see some lo mein recipes that call for Italian pasta which isn’t really the same.
 Lo mein noodles have a bouncy, chewy texture.
 Most grocery stores carry Chinese egg noodles, but if you can’t find them and need to use pasta I recommend using a thick long pasta shape.
 Thick spaghetti or even bucatini would be best.

 This dish really hit the spot and I don’t know why I didn’t make it sooner.
 I limited myself to one 16 oz pack of noodles for both of us, which was just the right amount.

-And fortunately (or unfortunately?) my noodles didn’t regenerate after I ate them.
+I really loved the flavors in this dish and fortunately (or unfortunately?) my noodles didn’t regenerate after I ate them.
 I’ll be making this again soon.

 Chinese Lo Mein